 Please let us know, using the form below, by midday each Thursday for your child to start in a Critical Worker bubble the following Monday as a new starter (there is no need to complete the form on a weekly basis once your child has already been allocated a place).
 Thank you.

-To start on Monday 1st February apply by Thursday 28th January
+To start on Monday 1st March apply by Thursday 25th February.
+CLOSED.

 Parents whose work is critical to the coronavirus (COVID-19) and EU transition response include those who work in health and social care and in other key sectors outlined in the following sections.

 This includes, but is not limited to, doctors, nurses, midwives, paramedics, social workers, care workers, and other frontline health and social care staff including volunteers; the support and specialist staff required to maintain the UK’s health and social care sector; those working as part of the health and social care supply chain, including producers and distributors of medicines and medical and personal protective equipment.

 - specialist education professionals who must remain active during the coronavirus (COVID-19) response to deliver this approach

 - those essential to the running of the justice system